MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/Grant-CsExternalUserCommunicationPolicy.md

 # Grant-CsExternalUserCommunicationPolicy

 ## SYNOPSIS
-Assigns a external user communication policy to one or more users or groups.
+Assigns an external user communication policy to one or more users or groups.

 ## SYNTAX